National Patron and Ambassadors Messages

 National Patron of the Children’s Week Council of Australia

-His Excellency General the Honourable David Hurley AC DSC (Retd) Governor-General of the Commonwealth of Australia
+Her Excellency The Honourable Ms Sam Mostyn AC Governor-General of the Commonwealth of Australia

 Hon Sabine Winton BA BPS MLA